Kylie Minogue to Perform, George Takei to be Honored at GLAAD NYC Media Awards

-GLAAD, the nation's lesbian, gay, bisexual, and transgender (LGBT) media advocacy organization, today announced that global superstar Kylie Minogue will perform at the 25th Annual GLAAD Media Awards in New York tonight, May 3 at the iconic Waldorf Astoria New York.
+GLAAD, the nation's lesbian, gay, bisexual, and transgender (LGBT) media advocacy organization, today announced that global superstar Kylie Minogue will perform at the 25th Annual GLAAD Media Awards in New York on May 3 at the iconic Waldorf Astoria New York.
 GLAAD also announced TV icon and LGBT advocate George Takei will receive the Vito Russo Award at the event.

 For more information visit http://glaad.org/mediaawards or follow #glaadawards